 Reuse of worn or damaged parts may lead to serious accident.
 Visually inspect removed parts for corrosion, discoloration, or other damage.
 Refer to the appropriate sections of this manual for service limits on individual parts.
 Replace the parts if any damage has been found or if the part is beyond its service limit.

 Replacement Parts

 Replacement parts must be KAWASAKI genuine or recommended by KAWASAKI.
-Gaskets, O-rings, oil seals, grease seals, circlips or cotter pins must be replaced with new ones whenever disassembled.
+Gaskets, O-rings, oil seals, grease seals, circlips, cotter pins or self-locking nuts must be replaced with new ones whenever disassembled.